-The questionnaire method was selected for its low-cost outlay and ease of issue, especially in the student research survey.
-Personal interviews, although considered the most reliable method for qualitative data research, were not considered feasible owing to their high cost in terms of time needed.
+The questionnaire method was selected for its ease of distribution and low-cost process especially in the student research survey.
+Personal interviews, although a reliable and preferred method for qualitative data research, were not considered practical due to their high cost in terms of time needed.
 The student questionnaire was given to all students in the upper level marketing class, 553 students, in their final week in the course.
-It consisted of a combination of both open and closed questions, including a few of a qualitative nature, making a total of 45.
-This was answered by the students, then sent to me via e-mail, with a response rate of 87 per cent.
+It consisted of a combination of both open and closed ended questions, including a few qualitative in design, making a total of 45.
+This was answered by the students, and then sent to me via e-mail, with a response rate of 87 per cent.